jpalardy/dotfiles/vim/pack/bundle/start/minizinc/README.md

 vim-minizinc
 ============

-Simple vim-Bundle for syntax highlighting for minizinc files and Gringo ASP files.
-Detects .mzn, .fzn, .dzn and .lp files.
+Simple vim-Bundle for syntax highlighting for minizinc and Gringo ASPs and Bule .bul files.
+Detects .mzn, .fzn, .dzn .lp and .bul files.
 The definition of the syntax for vim is taken from the official minizinc-1.6 distribution.

 ## Installation